 There are many ways to show gratitude for what we have and who we have become, but not everyone is capable of seeing their own goodness within to articulate their gratitude.

 We become focused on others and what would be thoughtful, appropriate and fitting for them.
-In so doing, we let go of our need to satisfy an imaginary yearning originally thought as important but can now take a back seat as we make others our priority.
+In so doing, we let go of our need to satisfy an imaginary yearning originally thought as important.
+Now, as we take a back seat, others become our priority.

 What Happens When We Give Without Expectations?